TrackerLounge/DojoJoe/README.md

 * Shirt and pants to prevent pvc joints from pinching/scratching/cutting me.
 This can be quite painful.
 Also helps dummy move correctly
 * 2 Denim bags.
 I place one bag on each foot and insert a 5 pound weight in each bag to keep Dojo Joe's feet from flying about.
 Each bag has a paracord draw string and toggle cord stopper.
 The drawstring allows me to quickly attach the weighted bags to the dummy's feet during setup.
 * Free Anchor weight to attach the end of the line to the ground.
 Hopefully, the weight will slide on the ground before the ceiling bolt fails.
 * Each foot has two pipes making up the foot.
-Each foot pipe has a carage bolt and nut passing thru the sole of the foot to the top of the foot to create a small threading knob on the top of the foot.
+Each foot pipe has a 2 in. carage bolt, washer and nut passing thru the sole of the foot to the top of the foot to create a small threading knob on the top of the foot.
 The tibea and fibea bones rest on these bolt thread Knobs to keep them roughly in place around the anckle.

 # Size / Scale
 I tried to replicate my own bone structure.
 I measured my arm to get the length of the PVC pipes to create the ulna and radius and repeated the process for each major bone of the body.
 I did not create every bone of the body.
 For example, I did not create ribs.
 I only have two fingers and a thumb.
 These simplifications reduced cost and time of construction.
 The dummy is simple enough that these could be added at a later date as needed.